dhis2/training-docs/content/design_for_data_use/lg_attributes.md

 1. Describe what dataset attributes are
 2. Use attributes in analysis apps
 3. Configure attribute options, attribute categories, attribute category combos in maintenance
-4. Verify the creation of attribute category option combos via the API
+4. Verify the creation of attribute category option combos via maintenance

 ## Exercise 1 - Use attributes to create visualizations